-is a writer and producer from Denver, Colorado.
+is a writer and producer based out of Los Angeles.

-After Graduating from Cornish College of the Arts in 2010,
+After Graduating from Cornish College of the Arts in Seattle,

 ellen and several of her closest collaborators created boom! theater company, a collective of artists focused on the conception, incubation, and production of new work; pushing boundaries in both content and form.

 in 2011, boom! turned a warehouse into a performance space and illegal bar.

 they were eventually forced to close their doors in 2013 when they were priced out of the neighborhood.

 the theater is now a parking lot for tesla vehicles. so it goes.

 in 2014, boom! decided to relocate to New York City.